-$^{^{17}}$ We can think of ζ as an operational risk shock.
+$^{^{18}}$ We can think of ζ as an operational risk shock.
 It is mainly introduced for computational purposes in order to ensure that the lowest (positive) probabilities of default of leveraged intermediaries are never numerically indistinguishable from zero.
+It also decouples the volatility of the return on assets from the volatility of the aggregate capital stock, which would otherwise be too low to generate at the same time realistic values for leverage and probabilities of default.